uGEovAlE/Awesome-Learn/README.md

 ## Malware

-  - [Database Malware](https://github.com/vxunderground/MalwareSourceCode) - Collection of malware source code for a variety of platforms in an array of different programming languages.
+  - [Malware Database](https://github.com/vxunderground/MalwareSourceCode) - Collection of malware source code for a variety of platforms in an array of different programming languages.
   - [Malware List](https://www.malshare.com/) - A huge list of malware
   - [Malware Development](https://0xpat.github.io/Malware_development_part_1/) - The first in a series of 9 articles on creating malware in C++.
   - [Malware Development Essentials](https://systemweakness.com/malware-development-essentials-part-1-5f4626652ed9) - Become an Beginner to Intermediate in Malware Development Field !